Counselor in Training (CIT)

 |7:00 PM||Evening Activity||Assist counselors in directing the activity, participating energetically while engaging campers.|

 |8:00 PM||Friendship Circle / Cabin Time||Participate in bedtime routines with counselors and campers|

 |9:30 PM||Social Time||Enjoy winding down from the day alongside the staff that you have worked so hard with all day and all summer.
 Participate in staff games and events and share all the hilarious stories from the day.
 (Electronics!!!)|

 |11:00 PM||Lights Out!||Get ready for tomorrow!|

-Free time for CITs occurs during General Swim, when they can participate as campers, and one afternoon every other week.
-On certain occasions, CIT-specific trips may be scheduled for additional time to bond as a group.
+Free time for CITs occurs during General Swim, when they can participate as campers, and one afternoon a week out of camp.
+CIT-specific trips may be scheduled for additional time to bond as a group.
 CITs also receive social time in the evenings after Lights Out.

 To learn more about the Camp Quinebarge CIT Leadership Program, please contact us at email@example.com.